Axia-Tech/AXIA-wiki/docs/maintain/axialunar/maintain-guides-how-to-validate-axialunar.md

 dnf install axiasolar
 ```

-After installing AXIASolar, you can verify the installation by running
+After installing AXIACoin, you can verify the installation by running

 ```bash
 which axiasolar